mattpe/wtmp/docs/04-javascript-week-4.md

 1. Design and implement functionality for lunch menu page's search field.
 1. Some ideas:
     - search from already downloaded content
-    - provide autofill using keywords
+    - provide autofill/autocomplete feature using keywords
     - fetch menu content for livesearch
     - use UI events from the `<input>` field
 1. Write a short description about features you implemented